GopalSinghRajput/Big-Mart-Sales-Regression-model/README.md

 Hence the EDA is completed, so I encoded the data using OneHot encoding and Label Encoding for Categoircal and numeric columns respectievly

 Towards the Model development, I have used Linear Regression, Lasso Model, Decision Tree, Random Forest, Extra Trees, Ridge and Gradient Boosting Regressor.
+From the results Linear regression has lowest CV score, so the efficiency for linear regression is high.
+Hence Linear Regression is suited for the above dataset